d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-pooling.md

 proposed in 1964.
-Note that the crucial difference here is that in kernel regression, the weighting is computed over the training *instances* whereas in attention mechanisms, the weighting is computed over the input tokens.
+Note that the crucial difference here is that in kernel regression, the weighting is computed over the training *examples* whereas in attention mechanisms, the weighting is computed over the inputs (e.g., input tokens of one training example).

-To build your intuition, we briefly implement the classic Nadaraya-Watson kernel regression model, using computing similarities according to a Gaussian kernel.
+To build your intuition, we briefly implement the classic Nadaraya-Watson kernel regression model, computing similarities according to a Gaussian kernel.

 ```{.python .input}
 %load_ext d2lbook.tab